ErikNoren/entitypicker/README.md

 Here's a [live demo+](http://htmlpreview.github.com/?https://github.com/ErikNoren/entitypicker/blob/master/entitypickerdemo.html?v=10) to check out some of the features.

-*+ Due to the way GitHub seems to serve CSS and JS files with mime types inconsistent with standard, IE is refusing to load the resources.
+*+Due to the way GitHub seems to serve CSS and JS files with mime types inconsistent with standard, IE is refusing to load the resources.
 This appears to work fine in Chrome though console warnings about mime type mismatch do appear.*

 **New in 0.5.0**

 * Changes to allow autocomplete options to be passed on directly to autocomplete plugin after applying our specific needs.
 * Updated the HTML example to show the new syntax and demonstrate passing through the autoFocus option which we've previously never handled.

 *BREAKING CHANGE: The way you define autocomplete-specific settings has changed.
 With this change we just pass through any setting specified directly to the autocomplete plugin during initialization.
-This frees entitypicker up from knowing about all / adding settings for all autocomplete options.
+This frees entitypicker up from knowing about all / adding settings for all autocomplete options.*

 **New in 0.4.4**